Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Results Discussion

 We will first start with a qualitative discussion of the numerical convergence of the discretized LES equations resulting from the Lagrangian quadrature (Eq. (\ref{eq:LES_Quadrature})).
 For now the SFS term is neglected, formally leading to the standard WCSPH discretization of the Navier-Stokes equations (TABLE \ref{tab:Cases}: Case 1-4).
 Hence, these results will serve as reference to evaluate the effect of explicit SFS models in SPH.

-From FIG. \ref{fig:06_EnergyBalance} (a), which illustrates the temporal evolution of the averaged kinetic energy $e_v$ (Eq. (\ref{eq:MassAverKineticEnergy})) for increasing particle counts $N$ (darker colors), one can apparently conclude that the metric is numerically converging towards the DNS reference solution of Dairay \emph{et al.} \cite{Dairay_2017} (solid black line).
+From FIG. \ref{fig:05_EnergyBalance} (a), which illustrates the temporal evolution of the averaged kinetic energy $e_v$ (Eq. (\ref{eq:MassAverKineticEnergy})) for increasing particle counts $N$ (darker colors), one can apparently conclude that the metric is numerically converging towards the DNS reference solution of Dairay \emph{et al.} \cite{Dairay_2017} (solid black line).
 However, even for $N=512^3 \approx 130~\mathrm{Mio.}$ particles, a significant gap remains compared to the DNS in the interval $t \in [2.5;~10]~\mathrm{s}$.
-The reason for this gap can be understood from the averaged dissipation rate $\epsilon_t$ (Eq. (\ref{eq:DissipationRate})) as depicted in FIG. \ref{fig:06_EnergyBalance} (c).
+The reason for this gap can be understood from the averaged dissipation rate $\epsilon_t$ (Eq. (\ref{eq:DissipationRate})) as depicted in FIG. \ref{fig:05_EnergyBalance} (c).
 Especially in the initial timeframe $t \in [0;~2.5]~\mathrm{s}$ the vanishing dissipation rate of the DNS solution is strongly overestimated by the WCSPH scheme.
 This is probably linked to the strong anisotropic particle rearrangement of the initially laminar vortex configuration, causing numerical dissipation effects.
 Interestingly, although the highest resolution contains $64$ times more particles than the lowest resolution, the curves only slowly approach the vanishing DNS level.
 The overestimation of the dissipation rate continues until $t \approx 7.5~\mathrm{s}$, where the blue WCSPH lines cross the black DNS line, and passes over to a systematic underestimation until the end of the simulation, except for the $N=512^3$ case, which overestimates the dissipation rates again for $t \gtrsim 12.5~\mathrm{s}$.
-Nevertheless, this global dissipation characteristic leads to the consequence that the energy levels in FIG. \ref{fig:06_EnergyBalance} (a) approach the DNS solution again for $t \gtrsim 7.5~\mathrm{s}$.
-Despite these quantitative deviations, it should be highlighted that the qualitative agreement of the dissipation rates $\epsilon_t$ in FIG. \ref{fig:06_EnergyBalance} (c) is reasonable.
+Nevertheless, this global dissipation characteristic leads to the consequence that the energy levels in FIG. \ref{fig:05_EnergyBalance} (a) approach the DNS solution again for $t \gtrsim 7.5~\mathrm{s}$.
+Despite these quantitative deviations, it should be highlighted that the qualitative agreement of the dissipation rates $\epsilon_t$ in FIG. \ref{fig:05_EnergyBalance} (c) is reasonable.
 For all $N$ the temporal occurrence of the dissipation peak at $t \approx 9~\mathrm{s}$ is matched and for increasing $N$ the formation of the second local dissipation peak at $t \approx 11~\mathrm{s}$ is also evident.
+Moreover, it must be positively emphasized that after the first dissipation peak the dissipation rates are consistent with theoretical predictions \cite{Skrbek_2000}, which state that $e_v(t) \sim t^{-1.2}$.
+This is illustrated in FIG. \ref{fig:05_EnergyBalance} (a) by the two black dashed lines, which only differ in the time shift parameter $t_0$.
+The latter can be understood as an indicator for the begin of the decay process and is consequently smaller for the WCSPH runs than for the DNS.